Founding member, 1928.

 Women from around the Pacific gathered in August of 1928 for the first Pan Pacific Women’s Conference.
 National Chapters were quickly established, including one in the United States.
-PPSEAWA USA is honored that five of its members have been International Presidents, including Jane Addams of Hull House in Chicago, chairperson of the first Conference in 1928, Josephine Schain (1949-1955), National Director of the Girl Scouts of America, Grace Stuart Nutley (1975-78), Dr. Elizabeth-Louise Girardi (1994-2000), a noted malacologist with The Field Museum in Chicago, and currently, Teresa Hintzke (2010-2016).
+Five members of PPSEAWA USA have been International Presidents, including Jane Addams of Hull House in Chicago, chairperson of the first Conference in 1928, Josephine Schain (1949-1955), National Director of the Girl Scouts of America, Grace Stuart Nutley (1975-78), Dr. Elizabeth-Louise Girardi (1994-2000), a noted malacologist with The Field Museum in Chicago, and Teresa Hintzke (2010-2016).

 PPSEAWA International has a long association with both the League of Nations and the United Nations.
 As a result, many United Nations Representatives are members of PPSEAWA USA.
-Our UN Reps have been an active in the Commission on the Status of Women (CSW) since its inception in 1946, a body instrumental in championing women’s rights.
 After PPSEAWA was recognized for its work as a non-governmental organization (NGO) in 1949 by the United Nations, and given consultative status in Category II in the UN Economic and Social Council (ECOSOC), our national chapter grew rapidly.
 PPSEAWA also is accredited to the UN through ESCAP, UNICEF, and UNESCO.
+Our national representatives and youth representatives to the Untied Nations have been active in the Commission on the Status of Women (CSW) since its inception in 1946, a body instrumental in championing women’s rights.

 Today, local chapters of PPSEAWA USA can be found in Chicago, Los Angeles, New York, and Toledo.
 Members-at-large in other cities are accepted.
 Note that residents of Hawaii should visit the Hawaii Association page.
 Please contact the president for membership information.

 - International Day of the Girl 2019 30 September, 2019